dudgns0908/Conformer/README.md

 # Introduction
-This is an ASR model called Conformer made by Google.
+This is an ASR model called **Conformer** made by Google. <br />
+This paper introduces only encoder models.
+However, I implemented both this model encoder and decoder model using PyTorch.

+Encoder was implemented as conformer according to the paper, and decoder was implemented as 'LSTM'.

 ### Conformer Architecture
 ![Conformer Encoder Architecture](docs/images/encoder_block.png)